 Nikon Z7 and D850 Specifications Comparison

-As you can see by the specifications, both the D850 and Z7 have some impressive specifications, with many similarities overall.
+Let’s start by comparing specifications.
+As you can see below, both the D850 and Z7 have some impressive specifications, with many similarities overall.
 Where there are differences, though, the Z7 generally comes out a bit ahead:

 |Camera Feature||Nikon Z7||Nikon D850|